Price list for library services

 Shipping & Handling (on mailed orders) $10.00 (or actual cost, whichever is higher)

 Please note: Normal turnaround time for orders is up to two weeks.
-For rush service add 100% to total charge.
+For rush service add 100% to total charge, if available.

 For Onsite Orders